top of page

 • The housing loan must be obtained in the F.Y.
 2019-2020 or F.Y.
 2020-2021.

-Eligibility for claiming Deduction under Section 80EEA
+Eligibility Criteria for Claiming Deduction under Section 80EEA

 Following assessees are allowed to claim deduction under Section 80EEA: